 Sometimes students find themselves in situations outside of the normal financial aid process.
 That is why appeal processes are available to assist where the aid programs allow.
 But understand, just because there is an appeal process, appeals are not always approved.
 Each appeal is reviewed on a case-by-case basis on the merits of that appeal and within the confines of regulations and comparative situations for fairness and equity.

-Income Changes and Unique Educational Costs
+Income Changes and Unique Educational Expenses

 Your FAFSA is completed using financial data from 2 years ago.
 While most families experience consistent income from year-to-year, other situations like job loss, retirement, death, or divorce can change income matters significantly.
 We review such situations with an eye on how it may affect your aid eligibility.
 Ultimately, staff can help to determine if your situation is worth your extra effort to collect additional documentation.

 Students who have specific expenses related to their cost of education (i.e., child care for pre-school aged children, instrument purchases for performance majors) can inquire about appeals to their cost of education.
 However, recognize that such increases usually only impact some graduate and parent loan borrowing.

 Student dependency status for financial aid purposes was set by Congress in 1988 and has had only minor changes.
 Whereas dependency prior to that was a function of parental support, dependency now is based on if your parent(s) are required to participate in the application process.
 We cannot make a student independent for aid purposes simply because a parent refuses to participate or will not pay for college.
 Unique situations where parents are unable or unavailable to participate can be examined.
 Contact One Stop if you are in this situation.